 The optional plugin TR_Travels.esp links up travel networks between TR and Vvardenfell.
 Check the readme on your release to see exactly which travel lines are changed.
-If you are using TR_Preview.esp, use TR_Travels_(Preview_and_Mainland).esp (found in the Data Files/Extras folder) instead of the normal TR_Travels.esp to expand travel into unfinished content.
+If you are using TR_Preview.esp, you might instead want to use TR_Travels_(Preview_and_Mainland).esp instead of the normal TR_Travels.esp to expand travel into unfinished content.

-The other optional plugin TR_Factions.esp better integrates Mainland's faction questlines with the base game.
-It changes the dialogue of its faction members to reflect our content, as well as requiring more quests to advance in most factions.
+The other optional plugin, TR_Factions.esp, is planned to integrate Mainland's faction questlines with the base game.
+Currently, it changes the dialogue of its faction members to reflect our content, as well as requiring more quests to advance in most factions.
 Finally, it will expand all of the Hortator quests into the mainland, but currently only makes the Telvanni's quest include mainland councilors.